LLNL/mappertrac/README.md

 ```

 ---
+If you would like to cite MaPPeRTrac in your study, please use the following references:

+Moon, J. Y., Mukherjee, P., Madduri, R. K., Markowitz, A. J., Cai, L. T., Palacios, E. M., ... & Bremer, P. T. (2022).
+The Case for Optimized Edge-Centric Tractography at Scale.
+Frontiers in Neuroinformatics, 16, 752471.

+Cai, L. T., Moon, J., Camacho, P. B., Anderson, A. T., Chwa, W. J., Sutton, B. P., ... & Madduri, R. K. (2024).
+MaPPeRTrac: A Massively Parallel, Portable, and Reproducible Tractography Pipeline.
+Neuroinformatics, 1-15.

 License
 -------
-mappertrac is distributed under the terms of the BSD-3 License.
+MaPPeRTrac is distributed under the terms of the BSD-3 License.

 LLNL-CODE-811655